DeGa-Alliance/Co-builders/UntilU CO.LTD.md

 K-play official only supports users to apply as individuals, and official needs the legal qualification documents in validity.
 Per typical KYC/AML procedures, proof of identity for major shareholders (25%+ ownership) will be expected to be provided privately to representatives from K-play official.
 This will be attested and publicly confirmed by those representatives.
 Details for this will be provided after your application is submitted on GitHub.

 ## Capital & Plan (required)
  - How much money do you have on-hand, and how much do you have access to?
+100thousand usd
- - What kind of app or game do you plan to develop?
+ - What kind of app or game do you plan to develop? on-chain supermall
  - How much money do you plan to develop the app or game?
+50thousand usd

 ## About Community (required)
- - Does your team have any experience of operating active community which is about blockchain, DeFi and metaverse?
+ - Does your team have any experience of operating active community which is about blockchain, DeFi and metaverse? not yet now
  - How many people in your community?
+Today, we have more than 7,000 employees from more than 100 nationalities who all work for the same mission: to reshape shopping, by elevating the entire shopping experience for avid shoppers.
- - What community scale is expected in the first three months? (how many people)
+ - What community scale is expected in the first three months? (how many people)  Maybe 1.000

 ## Risks & Challenges (required)

 Please tell us about some of the challenges that would prevent the development of application and how you might address them.
+We did the traditional business before and now its a good chance for us to create a community(to exchange) in the metaverse based on the blockchain, and we've done a lot of work to study the contract code.
+But we would still like to find a platform with strong tech support to lead us.

 ### Application Materials
 ##### - Applicant